dmaher42/athens-game-starter/README.md

 The build step outputs self-contained static assets under `docs/`, suitable for hosting on GitHub Pages or any static site provider.

-> ℹ️ Drop a hero character model at `public/models/character/hero.glb` to see the
+> ℹ️ The repository intentionally omits large binary assets.
+Drop a hero
+> character model at `public/models/character/hero.glb` to see the fully animated
-> fully animated avatar.
-When the file is missing the app now spawns a simple
+> avatar.
+When the file is missing the app spawns a simple fallback capsule so
-> fallback capsule so movement and interactions remain testable.
+> movement and interactions remain testable.

 > ⚠️ Opening `index.html` directly from the filesystem will not work.
 The source
 > imports bare modules (such as `three`) and TypeScript entry points that must be